jordantrizz/zshbop/kb/ovh.md

 3. Expand the additional IP network range.
 4. Click on the three dots to the right and select "Add Virtual Mac"
 5. Either create a new or assign to existing.

-If you have bare-metal and running virtualization like proxmox.
-You need to using the virtual machines mac address and select "ovh".
+5.1 If you're attaching the IP to an existing server or virtual instance, use existing.
+5.2 For new server or instances you will need to create a new one and then make sure your virtual instance has it's network interface overriden.

 # OVH netplan + cloud-init
 * https://www.reddit.com/r/Proxmox/comments/llz6ww/proxmox_template_with_custom_cloudinit_need_to/